mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 nothing # hide
 ```

-Subsequently, by specifying the `Orthogonal` argument in the [`pmuWlsStateEstimation`](@ref pmuWlsStateEstimation) function, JuliaGrid implements a more robust approach to obtain the WLS estimator, which proves particularly beneficial when substantial differences exist among measurement variances:
+Subsequently, by specifying the `Orthogonal` argument in the [`pmuStateEstimation`](@ref pmuStateEstimation) function, JuliaGrid implements a more robust approach to obtain the WLS estimator, which proves particularly beneficial when substantial differences exist among measurement variances:
 ```@example PMUOptimalPlacement
-analysis = pmuWlsStateEstimation(system, device, Orthogonal)
+analysis = pmuStateEstimation(system, device, Orthogonal)
 solve!(system, analysis)
 nothing # hide
 ```